-Some IME clinician group/practices had measure scores of 100%.
-While these were likely entities with small numbers of patients, it is important to ensure patient-centered contraceptive counseling is being provided and women are not being coerced into receiving most and moderately effective methods.
+Although IME had a very low NQF #2904 measure score, some clinician group/practices had 100% LARC provision.
+While these were likely entities with small numbers of patients, it is important to ensure patient-centered contraceptive counseling is being provided and women are not being coerced into receiving LARC methods.
 A range of contraceptive preferences is expected, and it is vital that women who wish to use contraception have the full range of methods available to them.